IronWatch/BlazorWebStarter/README.md

 # Blazor Web Starter
 This project serves as a quick start to use when building monolith blazor apps.

+Currently this template handles the hosting, startup, and backend setup.

+Future version of this template will incorporate more Blazor related design decisions, as well as Authentication examples.

 This project assumes:
 - You will deploy the project as a Docker container in production
 - There will be a reverse proxy such as NGINX handling HTTPS termination placed in front of the application